y-johnson/LEGv8-Disassembler/README.md

 ```shell
 java Main $1
 ```
-...where `$1` refers to the file location of the instructions to parse.
+...where `$1` refers to the file location of the machine code to parse.
 #### Example
 > ```shell
 > java Main machine_code